The Calibration Framework (CAF)

 required_attrs = ['algorithm', 'dependent_databases', 'database_chain', 'output_dir', 'output_database_dir', 'input_files']#

 Required attributes that must exist before the machine can run properly.
-Some are allowed be values that return False whe tested e.g. “” or []
+Some are allowed to be values that return False when tested e.g. “” or []

 required_true_attrs = ['algorithm', 'output_dir', 'output_database_dir', 'input_files']#